adxthyx/Attendance--Face_Recognition/README.md

 This is a face recognition project

-To run this follow these steps:
+Follow these steps to run:

 Step1:Clone this repo